Motivic decompositions of families with Tate fibers: smooth and singular cases: Recall and complement on Wildeshaus's motivic intermediate extensions

 Since $h(S^{\prime}_{\sigma} / S_{\phi})$ belongs to the category of weight zero, smooth Tate motives over $S_{\phi}$ (again by Assumption \ref{asspmgs}.\ref{shapemor} and Rem. \ref{chowtate}), we obtain that $h(D^\prime / \tilde{S}_{\phi})$ belongs to the category of weight zero, smooth Tate motives over $\tilde{S}_{\phi}$.
 The motive $h(D / \tilde{S}_{\phi})$, being a direct factor of $h(D^\prime / \tilde{S}_{\phi})$, belongs to the same category as well.
 Now $h(D / S_{\phi})$ is isomorphic to the direct image of $h(D / \tilde{S}_{\phi})$ under the finite \'etale morphism $r$, and as a consequence, it is actually a weight zero, smooth Artin-Tate motive over $S_{\phi}$.
 As such, it is indeed finite dimensional (apply for example \cite[Prop.
 5.8 (c)]{Wil17}).
 As the objects we were interested in are direct factors of objects of the form $h(D / S_{\phi})$, we conclude.

 \end{proof}

-\begin{rem} \begin{enumerate}[wide, labelindent=0pt, label=(\arabic*)] \item The proof of the above theorem actually uses a little less than Assumption \ref{asspmgs}: denoting by $\pi_{Z}$ the restriction of $\pi$ to $Z$, we only need the requirements of point \ref{shapemor} to be met for all $\phi \in \Phi_Z$ and $\sigma \in \FS$ such that $S^\prime_{\sigma}$ is a stratum of $\pi_{Z}^{-1}(S_{\phi})$.
-Admitting Assumption \ref{asspmgs} to be verified as it is, the proof shows that in fact, \emph{the whole} category $\ATSP$ is semi-primary. \item If we relax point \ref{shapemor} of Assumption \ref{asspmgs} by asking that $h(S^{\prime}_{\sigma} / S_{\phi})$ be simply \emph{finite dimensional}, the proof of the above theorem carries through, with the following adjustments.
+\begin{rem} \begin{enumerate}[wide, labelindent=0pt, label=(\arabic*)] \item If we relax point \ref{shapemor} of Assumption \ref{asspmgs} by asking that $h(S^{\prime}_{\sigma} / S_{\phi})$ be simply \emph{finite dimensional}, the proof of the above theorem carries through, with the following adjustments.
 First, one exploits the commutative diagram coming from the Stein factorization and invokes proper base change and \cite[Prop.
 5.8 (a)]{Wil17} in order to show that $h(D / \tilde{S}_{\phi})$ is also finite dimensional.
 Then, one shows that the same holds for $h(D / S_{\phi})$, by applying \cite[Prop.
 5.8 (c)]{Wil17}. \item The above theorem differs in the following way from the analogous Thm.
 5.4 in \cite{Wil17}.
 On the one hand, in order to deal with the gluing, we are forced to be more restrictive on the choice of possible morphisms $S^\prime \rightarrow S$.
 In fact, we ask for regularity of the closure of the strata of $S^\prime$, whereas in \emph{loc. cit.}, it is only asked the weaker condition that for every immersion $i_{\sigma}$ of a stratum $S^{\prime}_{\sigma}$ in the closure of a stratum, the functor $i_{\sigma}^!$ send the unit object to a Tate motive.
 Moreover, the morphisms $\pi_{\sigma}$ in \emph{loc. cit.} can belong to a more general class than the one considered here.
 On the other hand, our stronger restrictions are necessary because, for a fixed $S^\prime$ which fulfils our requirements, the categories that we glue along the strata of $S^\prime$ are more general than the ones of \emph{loc. cit.} \end{enumerate} \end{rem}